 Likewise, if you buy beer, cider, spirits, perry, wine, or 'made-wine', the price also includes the different rates of alcohol duties.

 Note: Made-wines can be any fermented alcoholic drinks that are not beer, cider, perry, wine, or spirits.
-The standard rate of VAT (twenty per cent) is ALSO payable on alcohol and tobacco products.
+The standard rate of VAT (twenty per cent) is ALSO payable as a tax on alcohol and tobacco products.

 Different rates apply to Tobacco Duty on cigarettes, cigars and certain other tobacco products.

-The strength of the beer (alcohol by volume) determines how much Beer Duty you would pay.
+The strength of the beer (alcohol duty rates 2018 by volume) determines how much Beer Duty you would pay.